ssbhide/clipboard/README.md

 * Personal details for forms.
 * Standard greetings or closings.

 The goal of this extension is to centralize these frequently used text items right within Chrome's browser environment, eliminating the need to navigate away from the current page to find and copy content.
-By providing a quick and easy way to "clip" these items and then copy them to the system clipboard from a simple popup, it aims to significantly streamline workflows and boost productivity.
+By providing a quick and easy way to "clip" these items and then copy them to the system clipboard from a simple popup, it aims to streamline these tedious task and maximize efficiency.

 ## Features